N. K. Premachandran: Early life

-N. K. Premachandran (born 25 May 1960) is an Indian politician.
-He is presently the Member of Parliament from Kollam Lok Sabha constituency.
+Career

 He was the former minister for Water Resources in the Government of Kerala and was responsible for irrigation, ground water development, water supply and sanitation.
 He was a member of both houses of the Parliament of India (Lok Sabha and Rajya Sabha).
 He is known for his public speeches.
 Premachandran has written a book Oh Iraq based on his travel experience to Iraq.
 He was instrumental in taking up the issue of the safety of Mullaperiyar Dam.

 He initiated a number of innovative steps in drinking water sector.
 He began the consultancy wing of Kerala Water Authority called Wascon and mooted the bottled water plant and pipe factory.